grelleum/SteelConnection/docs/lookup.rst

 -----------

-The site id can be found in a similar way, but since the same site name could exist in multiple organizations, the org_id is a;so required.
+The site id can be found in a similar way, but since the same site name could exist in multiple organizations, the org_id is also required.

 .. code:: python